snoyberg/snoyman.com/content/blog/hello-nostr.md

 I tried a bunch of web clients and had problems with almost all of them.
 I later realized most of my problems seemed to be caused by incorrectly set relays, which we'll discuss below.
 In any event, I ultimately chose [YakiHonne](https://yakihonne.com/).
 It also has mobile iOS and Android clients, so you can have a consistent experience.
 (I also used the Damus iOS client, which is also wonderful.)

 Go to the homepage, click on the Login button in the bottom-left, and then choose "Create an account."
 You can add a profile picture, banner image, choose a display name, and add a short description.
 In the signup wizard, you'll see an option to let YakiHonne set up a wallet (meaning a Lightning wallet) for you.
-I chose not to rely on this and use coinos instead to keep more flexibility in swapping clients in the future, but if you want to simplify, you can just use the built-in wallet.
+I chose not to rely on this and used coinos instead to keep more flexibility for swapping clients in the future.
+If you want to simplify, however, you can just use the built-in wallet.

 Before going any further, *make sure you back up your `nsec` secret key!!!* Click on your username in the bottom-left, then settings, and then "Your keys."
 I recommend saving both your `nsec` and `npub` values in your password manager.